Bike Turn Box

 While this is Salt Lake City's only turn box to date, many intersections downtown and throughout the City are well-suited for this design as part of future bikeway improvements.

 The bike turn box design was taken from the new Urban Bikeway Design Guide put together by U.S. cities interested in promoting bicycle facility innovation.
-Salt Lake City Mayor Ralph Becker endorsed the new manual in July 2011 as a guiding document for Salt Lake City.
+Salt Lake City endorsed the new manual in July 2011 as a guiding document for local bikeway designs.